marchtea/mdtogh/descriptions.rst

 `api`_ if offers.
 But it has its own `limits`_.

 - 60 for anonymous requests an hour
-- 5000 for requests using Basic Authentication
+- 5000 for requests using Basic Authentication an hour

 So, you may using --user & --pass options